Is It Actually Cheaper to Make Your Own Pizza?

 Allow the sauce to cool.
 It doesn't need to be cold, just not boiling hot!

-I could have then added extras onto the pizza if I wanted, onion perhaps, and veggies from the fridge, but I stuck with just the pepperoni, but pizzas are a great way to use up leftovers!
+I could have then added extras to the pizza if I wanted, such as onion and veggies from the fridge, but I stuck with just the pepperoni.
+Pizzas are a great way to use up leftovers!

-So in total, I spent around £6.80 on ingredients.
-That made me 4 pizzas, so £1.70 each.
-It also left me with 2 extra dough balls in the freezer for another day, and half the sauce went towards the next day's dinner, so in reality, the cost was lower than £1.70 per pizza.
+In total, I spent around £6.80 on ingredients.
+That made me four pizzas, so £1.70 each.
+It also left me with two extra dough balls in the freezer for another day, and half the sauce was saved for the next day's dinner, so in reality, the cost was lower than £1.70 per pizza.

 The pizzas were 12 inches, and as a thin pizza, they served 1 pizza per person; however, my partner only ate half, so that was her lunch for the next day.